lucasjones/cpuminer-multi/README.md

 #### Architecture-specific notes:
  * CryptoNight works only on x86 and x86-64.
- * If you don't have AES-NI, it's slow.
+ * If you don't have AES-NI, it's slower.
+A lot slower, around 1/3rd the speed.
 This implementation is deprecated and will not be improved.

 Usage instructions
 ==================